Main types of financial aid for students

 Here are common grants and scholarships that you may receive as financial aid:

 Federal Pell Grant

-A federal grant for undergraduate students with financial need (StudentAid.gov)
+A Federal Pell Grant is given to undergraduate students with high financial need (StudentAid.gov)

 Federal Supplemental Educational Opportunity Grant (FSEOG)